juji-io/datalevin/doc/search.md

 the weighting scheme chosen is `lnu.ltn`, i.e. the document vector has log-weighted term frequency, no idf, and pivoted unique normalization, while the query vector uses log-weighted term frequency, idf weighting, and no normalization.
+Pivoted unique normalization takes into consideration of document length, and does not needlessly penalize lengthy documents.

-The search algorithm implements an original algorithm inspired by [3].
+The search algorithm implements an original algorithm, with inspiration from [3].
 Compared with standard algorithm [2], our algorithm prunes documents that are unlikely to be relevant due to missing query terms.
 Not only is more efficient, this pruning algorithm also addresses an often felt user frustration with the standard
 algorithm: a document containing all query terms may be ranked much lower than a document containing only partial query terms.
-In our algorithm, the documents containing more complete query terms are considered first.
+In our algorithm, the documents containing more query terms are considered first.
 When returning top-K result with a small K, those documents with very poor query term coverage may not even participate in the ranking.